-Children History Descendants Resources Redden Cemetery Contact us
+Children History & Research Descendants Resources Redden Cemetery Contact us

 This site was created by and for the descendants of William Redden Sr. and Fanny Kaylor and is dedicated to genealogy research on these family lines.

 William Redden Sr. was born in England about 1772.
 Fanny Kaylor was born in Holland about 1773.
 They were married about 1794 and migrated to the United States in 1795, entering through the Port of Philadelphia, PA.
 They journeyed down to Virginia and bought a farm near Staunton,VA.
 In 1810 they came across the mountains, to what is now Raleigh County, WV., on a camping and exploring expedition.
 They liked the area so well that William and Fanny bought a farm on the level plateau, on top of New River Mountain, between Mill Creek and Glade Creek.
 Michael Kaylor, Fanny's brother who accompanied them, bought a large tract of land near Grand View.
 They never returned to the Virginia farm.